djeada/Algorithms-And-Data-Structures/notes/graphs.md

 ### Adjacency List

-In contrast, the adjacency list employs a collection (often an array or a linked list) to catalog the neighbors of each vertex.
+An adjacency list uses a collection (often an array or a linked list) to catalog the neighbors of each vertex.
 Each vertex points to its own list, enumerating its direct neighbors.

 **Example**: